OpenInternet/copilot/_posts/2016-01-06-plugin-guide.md

 #### Creating a supervisor script

-Co-Pilot uses [Supervisor](http://supervisord.org) to control starting, stopping, and restarting its plugins.
-If you create a file named ```supervisor.conf``` in your plugin directory Co-Pilot will append it to the existing supervisor.conf.
+CoPilot uses [Supervisor](http://supervisord.org) to control starting, stopping, and restarting its plugins.
+If you create a file named ```supervisor.conf``` in your plugin directory CoPilot will append it to the existing supervisor.conf.
 This file should be a [valid supervisor program configuration section](http://supervisord.org/configuration.html#program-x-section-settings).

 ##### Example Supervisor Script